duracloud/deployment-docs/aws-setup.md

 8. When [configuring the Management Console](management-console-setup.md) you will use the Account ID, Access Key ID, and S3 path to configure `Global Properties`

 ### Create shared buckets
-Due to a long ago adopted duracloud convention related to preventing all buckets from showing up in a duracloud space listing as well as guarantee uniqueness of spaces within a single account,  there are two buckets that you'l l need to create with a quirky prefix.
+Due to a long ago adopted DuraCloud convention related to preventing all buckets from showing up in a DuraCloud space listing as well as guarantee uniqueness of spaces within a single account,  there are two buckets that you'll need to create with a quirky prefix.
 That prefix must be 20 lowercase alpha-numeric characters followed by a period.
 For example: akiajammmxxxplax656a."
 Look familiar?
-Yes, this is the aws access key id.
+Yes, by default this is the AWS Access Key ID.
 Any string of alphanumeric characters will do as long as they are unique.
 So create two buckets:
 * yourtwentycharprefix.auditlogs
 * yourtwentycharprefix.duplication-policy-repo

 In the duplication policy repo you must drop a file named "duplication-accounts.json" that contains a single empty json array - namely:
 ```
 []
 ```
+More will be added the duplication-policy-repo bucket as configuration continues.